The Quantum Complexity of String Breaking in the Schwinger Model

-Figure~\ref{fig:EEandAF} shows these quantities as a function of the separation between static charges.
-The previously identified peak in the entanglement entropy in the vicinity of string breaking is also observed in both the lower and upper bounds of nonlocal magic.\footnote{Note that the peak in the charge slope happens at slightly larger distances compared to the peak of the entanglement entropy.} This result is consistent with the peak in nonlocal magic being driven by the entanglement between the regions.\footnote{ Given the required size of the lattices, it is impractical to perform the minimization to determine the nonlocal magic.
-As a result, the bounds provide all of the accessible information about the bipartition nonlocal magic.}
+Figure~\ref{fig:EEandAF} shows these quantities as a function of $d$.
+The previously identified entanglement entropy peak in the vicinity of string breaking is also observed in both the lower and upper bounds of nonlocal magic.
+This result is consistent with the nonlocal magic being driven by entanglement between the regions.\footnote{ The bounds provide all the accessible information about bipartition nonlocal magic because the required minimizations are impractical for the lattice sizes considered in this work.}

-We conclude that during the transition from a string-dominated to a meson-dominated ground state structure, the nonlocal quantum magic of the bipartition increases above its vacuum value, and returns to its vacuum value as the mesons separate.
+We conclude that the nonlocal magic increases during string breaking before returning to its vacuum value as the mesons separate.
 This is typical of a transition from long-range to short-range correlations.
 Moreover, this is consistent with the bipartition surface being (exponentially) insensitive to the presence of one or more mesons located in the bulk of the lattice, far from boundaries.
 This can be considered a magic barrier, analogous to those observed in the time evolution of nonequilibrium systems~\cite{Ebner:2025pdm}.

 We probe quasi-local quantum correlations with the $n$-tangle $\tau^{(n)}$~\cite{PhysRevA.63.044301}